The Founder Finance Playbook: Pay Yourself Without Killing Runway

 Pick one path and write the rule into your operating doc.
 Keywords used naturally: founder salary, pay yourself startup, healthcare for founders, startup taxes basics.

-Pay a fixed amount that covers essentials.
+1. Lean salary with automatic review: Pay a fixed amount that covers essentials.
 Review every quarter against cash and milestones.
-Default raise is 0 unless milestones are met. - Milestone-triggered step ups
+Default raise is 0 unless milestones are met.

-For C-corps, use payroll for compensation.
-For LLCs or S-corps, understand reasonable compensation rules and self-employment tax before taking distributions.
-Get CPA input so startup taxes basics do not become a distraction.
+4. Avoid distributions that complicate taxes: For C-corporations, use payroll for compensation.
+For LLCs or S corporations, understand reasonable compensation rules and self-employment tax before taking distributions.
+Get CPA input so the startup taxes basics do not become a distraction.

 Runway Math for Small Teams

-- Red line equals minimum months of runway you will not cross
+• Red line equals the minimum months of runway you will not cross

-- If actual runway drops below the red line, cut burn or raise immediately
+• If the actual runway drops below the red line, cut burn or raise immediately

 Want everything in one place before you sign contracts or hire the next engineer?
 Model salary, hiring dates, and healthcare premiums in Nauma to see how changes move runway and funding dates.